Taeler Hendrix: Singles competition (2013)

 On the June 8 edition of OVW Episode 720, Hendrix and St. John attacked Trina during a match with Lovelace.
-In their respectful separate dark matches, Hendrix and St. John helped each other to defeat Jessie Belle and Epiphany.
+In their respective separate dark matches, Hendrix and St. John helped each other to defeat Jessie Belle and Epiphany.
 Hendrix and Lovelace would show tension for the first time on the June 14 edition of OVW Episode 720, after using her as a human shield during a non-title match where she defeated Trina.
 On the July 3 edition of OVW episode 724, Hendrix was backstage segment with Nikki St. John, talking about having Lovelace wrapped around her finger and having her do all the dirty work so that she can become a 4-time OVW Women's Champion, Lovelace overheard which would set up a tag-team match at the Saturday Night Special.
 At the Saturday Night Special, Hendrix teamed up with Nikki St. John in a losing effort to Lovelace and Trina despite the pre-match attack after Heidi pinned Hendrix with a roll up.